 Penang offers visitors a rich blend of interesting architecture, religious and historical sights, and vibrant natural beauty.
 The historic Georgetown is an interesting place to wander around, its impressive colonial buildings making grand statements about the area's colorful past.

-Penang is a relatively safe place for travel; however, as in all large cities, crime does exist.
+Penang is a relatively safe place for travel.
+However, as in all large cities, crime does exist.
 Bag snatching is common, but if visitors exercise caution and common sense they should face no problems.
-Valuables should never be on show and walking alone in deserted areas should be avoided.
+Valuables should never be on show and avoiding walking alone in deserted areas is advisable.

 Kuala Lumpur is multicultural and traveler-friendly, with a good mix of international and exotic character.
-Few cities have so many thriving groups of ethnic and religious minorities living under one banner, and visitors find the cultural mores as easy to navigate as the city's first-rate public transportation network.
+Few cities have so many thriving groups of ethnic and religious minorities living under one banner.
+Visitors find the cultural mores as easy to navigate as the city's first-rate public transportation network.

 Langkawi has everything diners expect from an island resort.
 Fresh-caught seafood abounds, and culinary styles from all corners of the globe are likely to have today's fresh catch in common.